Works with Nest

-This walkthrough shows you how you can configure your device to listen to and update these properties using the APIs released at Google I/O 2016.
+This walkthrough shows you how you can configure your device to listen to and update these properties using the Nest API.
 When finished, you’ll be able to know when someone or something has triggered a motion event in any Activity Zone on the Nest Cam, as well as taking a snapshot from the camera at any given time.

 To complete this walkthrough, you’ll need the following: